What is it?

 I studied traditional Chinese acupuncture, in which I qualified in 1990.
 I was mentored and deeply influenced by my father-in-law Gianfranco Miotto, a well-respected and highly experienced acupuncturist in the Venice area.
 Through his formative contact with Korean practitioners in South America, and his own intelligence and experience, he had developed his own interpretation of the traditional methods.
 A later influence were the radical ideas developed by the renowned British acupuncturist Dr. Felix Mann in his later life, as expounded in his controversial book, “Reinventing Acupuncture”.
 Finally, I have a scientific background and a rational mind, and these cannot but inform my style of practice.
 I have evolved my own way of working, derived from these various influences together with my own experience and thoughts.

 In short, each acupuncturist has to make the art his own.
-I do not practice the traditional acupuncture described by the standard texts.
-I practice in my own unique way, which I have found to be effective over the years.
+I do not practise the traditional acupuncture described by the standard texts.
+I practise in my own unique way, which I have found to be effective over the years.

 What can be treated?

 Personally, I apply three general conditions to selecting cases to be treated with acupuncture:

 - The disorder and/or symptoms are largely functional.
 That means that serious disease is not responsible for the symptoms.

 - I prefer there to be some reasonably strong scientific evidence that acupuncture is effective in similar cases.